-In May 2022, The Local Council was granted a one-year extension of lease agreement for its office space and has elected to account for short-term leases using the practical expedients.
-Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss on a straight-line basis over the lease term.
+In May 2022, The Local Council was granted a one year extension of lease agreement for its office space and had elected to account for short-term leases using the practical expedients.
+Instead of recognising a right-of-use asset and lease liability, the payments in relation to these were recognised as an expense in profit and loss on a straight-line basis over the lease term.
+In June 2023, an additional extension was granted for a further six months till December 2023, which was also accounted for as a short-term lease.